-"In the purchasing decision of second-hand clothing, consumer behavior driven by economic, social, and psychological factors has a stronger direct influence than consumer interest, which may be moderated by external barriers such as social stigma and perceived product risks."
+"In the purchasing decision of second-hand clothing, consumer behaviour driven by economic, social, and psychological factors has a stronger direct influence than consumer interest, which may be moderated by external barriers such as social stigma and perceived product risks."

-This theory suggests that behavioral factors are the main driver of purchase decisions in the second-hand clothing sector, and that consumer interest alone is insufficient without the elimination of social and environmental obstacles.
+This theory suggests that behavioural factors are the primary driver of purchase decisions in the second-hand clothing sector, and that consumer interest alone is insufficient without eliminating social and environmental obstacles.